Building credit from zero

 No credit history is not permanent.
 Damaged credit is not permanent.
 Here is the specific playbook: secured cards, credit builder loans, authorized user strategy, disputing errors, and what actually moves the score.

 With no credit history: open a secured credit card, put one small recurring charge on it, pay in full every month.
 In 12 months you will have enough history to qualify for regular cards.
-With damaged credit: dispute errors, pay down balances under 30% utilization, do not close old accounts, wait.
+With damaged credit: dispute errors, pay down balances under 30% use, do not close old accounts, wait.
 Credit repair is slow and legal.
 Credit repair services are a scam.

 How credit scores work

 FICO is the most common model.
-Composition ×DON'T TRUST, VERIFYClaim: FICO score categories: payment history 35%, utilization 30%, length 15%, mix 10%, new credit 10%.Verify at: myFICO score components ↗General categories; exact weighting varies by individual profile.:
+Composition verify×DON'T TRUST, VERIFYClaim: FICO score categories: payment history 35%, utilization 30%, length 15%, mix 10%, new credit 10%.Verify at: myFICO score components ↗General categories; exact weighting varies by individual profile.:

 Never miss a payment.
 One 30-day late can drop a good score by 100 points.